 trainer comes in.

-With a clear understanding of the specific needs of people who are recovering from a knee replacement, personal trainers can program a variety of exercises and the strategic use of equipment to safely progress clients to reclaim normal joint function.
+With a clear understanding of the specific needs of people who are recovering from a knee replacement, personal trainers and specialists in human movement can program a variety of exercises and the strategic use of equipment to safely progress clients to reclaim normal joint function.
 These clients need to continue with individualized exercises in order to:

 - increase or maintain strength and stabilization;